 View from the C-Suite: the Growing Importance of Being a Communicative Leader

 It’s no secret that today’s workforce wants to be more connected.
 And this means connecting with leadership too.
-Trudy Lewis, the Director of Colinear and Kate Isichei, the Director of Where to Look Comms, shared how leaders can better engage with their teams by creating an open environment of communication.
+Trudy Lewis, the Director of Colinear and Kate Isichei, the Director of Where to Look Comms, were at VOICES London 2022 to share how leaders can better engage with their teams by creating an open environment of communication.

 What’s the difference between leaders and managers when everyone’s a potential leader?
 Good leadership comes from being genuine, being yourself, and having the ability to connect with people.
 If you have something to say and can make people follow you, then you can lead.

 The point is that good leaders have to be good communicators.
 Trudy Lewis made it clear that if you’re in a leadership role but you don’t have the appreciation or the ability to communicate, then you can’t be your best as a leader.

 Putting leaders in a position to communicate is key.
 According to Kate Isichei, "It’s important to match personalities with the right channel.
 Data can really help in this regard, allowing you to understand people and providing a basis for decision making."